 - 1.3 The ELJWP area is consistent with the geography for the East London Waste Authority [See reference 1] formed by the four most easterly London Boroughs north of the Thames: London Borough of Barking and Dagenham, London Borough of Havering, London Borough of Newham, and the London Borough of Redbridge.
-The ELJWP also includes the area covered by the London Legacy Development Corporation (LLDC) within the London Borough of Newham.
+The ELJWP also includes the area formerly covered by the London Legacy Development Corporation (LLDC) within the London Borough of Newham, in which planning powers have now been transferred back to Newham.
 The LLDC does not have a separate waste apportionment within the London Plan 2021, and therefore waste is planned for by the London Borough of Newham. - 1.4 The current version of the ELJWP was adopted in 2012 [See reference 2] and set out to meet the requirements of the national policy and the London Plan at that time, to plan effectively for waste across the four London Boroughs.
-There have been four iterations of the London Plan since 2011: the London

-Plan (2016), the Revised Early Minor Alterations to the London Plan (2013) to align within the NPPF, the Further Alterations to the London Plan (2015), and the current adopted London Plan (2021).
+There have been four iterations of the London Plan since 2011: the London Plan (2016), the Revised Early Minor Alterations to the London Plan (2013) to align within the NPPF, the Further Alterations to the London Plan (2015), and the current adopted London Plan (2021).

 - 1.5 The new ELJWP will provide the local planning policy framework for all waste planning matters across London Borough of Barking and Dagenham, London Borough of Havering, London Borough of Newham, and London Borough of Redbridge.
-The LLDC will transfer planning powers back to LBN by the end of 2024. - 1.6 This HRA assesses the draft ELJWP which has been prepared for 'Regulation 18' consultation.
+This includes the area of Newham in which the LLDC formerly had planning powers. - 1.6 This HRA assesses the Submission ELJWP which has been prepared for 'Regulation 19' consultation.